 Over time, our mobility options will expand from traditional choices of highway, rail, and transit to a range of options, including new types of vehicles such as automated, connected, and shared vehicles, as well as newer public transportation services such as local circulators, personal rapid transit, and higher-speed intercity bus and rail services.
 In some cases, the mobility option will be to substitute technology for travel, with expanded use of telecommuting, distance learning, and similar systems.
-The emphasis of our transportation agencies may shift from building and operating infrastructure to catalyzing and managing a range of services.
+The role of our transportation agencies may shift from building and operating infrastructure to catalyzing and managing a range of services.

 New or expanded choices will be most effective where they support market demand or regional and community visions, and where there is information available to customers to make decisions.
 A key to success will be increasing connectivity and integration across modes and systems to support complete end-to-end trips.
-A second key to success will be coordination between transportation and land use decisions to support expanded transportation choices.